Skip to Content

 I’ve got books here that accomplish #1 and #2 (#3 will teach them a lot, too!
 But if they’re anything like me, they’ll take years to really get it…)!

-Business Books for Teenagers – Starting and Running a Teen Business
+Business Books for Teenagers to Start and Run a Business

 So, your teenager says they want to start a business.
 What do you do?